BSData/wh40k-epic-armageddon/README.md

 __Army Lists__

-Our Repo describes 325 factions, forces, chapters & regiments (from the _400plus_ army lists currently available) as well as incorporating supplementary features like Riot or Minigeddon.
+Our Repo describes over 325 factions, forces, chapters & regiments (from the _400 plus_ army lists currently available) as well as incorporating supplementary features like Riot or Minigeddon.

 __Release Numbers__